predictive-analytics-lab/ubuntu-slurm/USAGE.md

 - `--dependency=afterok:<job_id>`: start the job only after the other job with ID `<job_id>` has finished successfully.
 For other kinds of dependency, see the documentation.
 - `--export=ALL` or `--export=NONE`: specify whether environment variables from the current context are exported to the job script (default is `ALL`)
 - `--get-user-env`: set the enviroment variables the same as the submitting user’s login environment
 - `--gpu-bind=<binding>`: bind the job to a specific GPU.
-For example, this should restrict your jobs to run on GPUs 0, 3 and 4: `--gpu-bind=map_gpu:0,3,4`.
+For example, this should restrict your jobs to run on GPUs 0, 3 and 4: `--gpu-bind=map_gpu:0,3,4` (note the additional `map_gpu:` string).
 For more details see the documentation.
 - `--gpus-per-task=<ngpus>`: how many GPUs to allocate for the job.
 This is less fine grained than `--gres` below
 - `--gres=<list of resources>`: